globaleaks/whistleblowing-software/documentation/gettingstarted/Features.rst

 - Debian packaging with repository for update/upgrades
 - Fully self-contained application
 - Easy integration of the platform with existing websites
+- Built and packaged with `reproducibility <https://en.wikipedia.org/wiki/Reproducible_builds>`_ in mind
 - Rest API